On Shalika models and p-adic L-Functions: Introduction

 Finally, in the last section we recast the definition of $\mu_{\Theta_{\Sigma},s}$ in terms of modular symbols.
 As an immediate consequence we get that the distribution takes values in a finite dimensional vector space over the field of definition $\mathcal{E}$ of the finite part of $V$.
 Using results of Grobner and Raghuram on rationality of Shalika models (cf.~\cite{GRG}) we show the following more refined result: there exist periods $\Omega^{\varepsilon}$ for all characters $\varepsilon\colon F^{\ast}_\infty=(F\otimes\R)^{\ast}\to\left\{\pm 1\right\}$ such that

 Here $\mathcal{E}^{\prime}\subset \C$ is the smallest extension of $\mathcal{E}$, over which the stabilizations $\Theta_{\p}$ are defined, and $\mathcal{E}^{\prime}_{\chi}$ is the field you get by adjoining the image of $\chi$.
 Assuming that the stabilizations are weakly ordinary we show that the distributions $\mu_{\Theta_{\Sigma},s}$ are $p$-adically bounded provided that the locally algebraic representation $V_{\al}\otimes V_{p}$ admits a lattice $L$, which has a resolution by compactly induced representations of finite type (see Definition \ref{re} for a precise definition).
-The two main steps in proving the boundedness are: \begin{itemize} \item Arithmetic groups are of type (VFL) and therefore, modular symbols with values in the lattice $L$ commute with flat base change \item $\delta_{\Theta}$ respects integral structures \end{itemize} We end the introduction by some comments on the existence of the above mentioned lattices: By the Breuil-Schneider conjecture the representation $V_{\al}\otimes V_{p}$ should always admit some lattice.
+The two main steps in proving the boundedness are: \begin{itemize} \item Arithmetic groups are of type (VFL) (as introduced by Serre in \cite{Se2}) and therefore, modular symbols with values in the lattice $L$ commute with flat base change. \item $\delta_{\Theta}$ respects integral structures. \end{itemize} We end the introduction by some comments on the existence of the above mentioned lattices: By the Breuil-Schneider conjecture the representation $V_{\al}\otimes V_{p}$ should always admit some lattice.
 In the $\GL_{2}$-case Vignéras has shown in \cite{Vi} that the existence of some lattice is equivalent to the existence of a lattice, which has a good resolution.
 In Section \ref{principal} we list known examples of locally algebraic representations in the higher rank case, which admit good lattices.
 Since smooth ordinary principal series representations admit good lattices by the work of Ollivier (cf.~\cite{Ol}) our construction covers all cases discussed in \cite{AG}.
 In the higher weight case the existence of good lattices is known in special cases by results of Gro\ss e-Kl\"onne (see \cite{GK}).

 \textbf{Acknowledgments}.
 I am grateful to Michael Spie\ss~for sharing his ideas on the construction of $p$-adic $L$-functions.
 I thank Jan Kohlhaase, Andreas Nickel and Vytautas Pa\v{s}k\=unas for several helpful discussions and Felix Bergunde for a thorough reading of an earlier draft of the article.
 It is a pleasure to thank all past and current members of the Bielefeld arithmetic geometry study group for the daily all-important coffee break.
+Finally, I like to thank the anonymous referee for a detailed list of remarks, which helped to improve the exposition of the article.